aws-quickstart/cdk-eks-blueprints/docs/cluster-providers/fargate-cluster-provider.md

 ## Configuration

-THe `FargateClusterProvider` supports the following configuration options.
+`FargateClusterProvider` supports the following configuration options.

 | Prop                  | Description |
 |-----------------------|-------------|
+| name                  | The name for the cluster.
 | fargateProfiles       | A map of Fargate profiles to use with the cluster.
 | vpcSubnets            | The subnets for the cluster.
 | privateCluster        | Public cluster, you will need to provide a list of subnets.
 There should be public and private subnets for EKS cluster to work.
 For more information see [Cluster VPC Considerations](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html)